Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Experimental results: Learning with Privacy and Robustness

 \subsection{Experiments}

-{\bf Experimental setup.} We deploy a family of BBO algorithms with finite branching factors, fully described in~\cref{sec:bbo} using the Nevergrad implementation \cite{nevergrad}.
-We conduct experiments on the Llama 3.1–8B~\cite{llama3} and Qwen 2.5–3B~\cite{bai2023qwentechnicalreport} models, applying \retrofit\ to both base and instruct variants.
+{\bf Experimental setup.} We deploy a family of BBO algorithms with finite branching factors, described in~\cref{sec:bbo}, using the default parameters in Nevergrad.
+We conduct experiments on both base and instruct variants.
 Retrofitting the base models allows us to verify that learning indeed occurs, while targeting the instruct models demonstrates that our method can yield further improvements even on top of models already fine-tuned for reasoning tasks.
-While we run multiple seeds where feasible, some experiments rely on a single seed due to the high computational cost—consistent with common practice in LLM research.
-All experimental details can be found in~\cref{expdetails}.
+All experimental details can be found in~\cref{appendix:expdetails}.

-{\bf Datasets.} Most of our experiments deploy \retrofit\ on the GSM8K ~\cite{cobbe2021training}, a dataset composed of short grade-school math problems, consisting of $7,473$ problems for training and $1,319$ for testing.
-We train on the train split and test on GSM8k-test (in distribution) with standard 8-shot methodology (unless otherwise stated), in addition to various other benchmark datasets (out of distribution): MATH500 (4-shots) ~\cite{hendrycks2021measuring}, Hellaswag (0-shots) ~\cite{zellers2019hellaswag}, GSM+ test\_mini (8-shots) ~\cite{gsmplus}, ARC Easy (0-shots) and ARC Challenge (0-shots) ~\cite{allenai:arc}, AMC23 (0-shots).
-All benchmarks are evaluated with exact match using greedy decoding and a single generation.
-The theoretical bounds in~\cref{sec:generalization} allow us to precisely determine the budget $b$ that guarantees in-domain generalization (as a function of dataset size): for GSM8k-train the permissible budget is between $100$-$150$ steps for ''pure'' BBO and $\approx 3$ times larger for Bet-and-run variants like \Triple.
-Some experiments probe beyond this budget.
+{\bf Datasets.} Most of our experiments deploy \retrofit\ on GSM8K~\cite{cobbe2021training}, a dataset composed of short grade-school math problems, consisting of $7,473$ problems for training and $1,319$ for testing.
+We train on the train split and test on GSM8K-test (in distribution) with standard 8-shot methodology (unless otherwise stated), in addition to various other benchmark datasets (out of distribution): MATH500 (4-shots)~\cite{hendrycks2021measuring}, Hellaswag (0-shots)~\cite{zellers2019hellaswag}, GSM+ test\_mini (8-shots)~\cite{gsmplus}, ARC Easy (0-shots) and ARC Challenge (0-shots)~\cite{allenai:arc}, AMC23 (0-shots).
+All benchmarks are evaluated with exact match using greedy decoding.
+The theoretical bounds in~\cref{sec:generalization} allow us to precisely determine the budget $b$ that guarantees in-domain generalization (as a function of dataset size): for GSM8K-train the permissible budget is between $100$-$150$ steps and approximately $3$ times larger for Bet-and-run variants like~\Triple.